 Writing, for me, is a form of intensified awareness that dives into reality to bring out its hidden truth.
 It thus would be not entirely accurate to describe my writings as exploring - and stretching - the boundaries between reality and fiction (even though this is how readers may feel about it).
 I'm not sure that there is such a boundary - at least not in any strict, ontologically robust sense.
 Real life, I believe, writes the best stories - we just have to become aware of these and write them down.
 This is how I see myself as a writer.
 I don't have to invent or make up anything - it's all out there.
 My contribution is to put it into words.
 I can't understand writers who don't know what next to write about.
 Writers who desperately search for 'a new topic', 'an original plot', 'a fancy story'.
 And I can't understand critics who seem to think the crucial criterion for assessing the quality of literature is whether the plot was 'well-invented'.
 I am proud of not being in need of this sort of creativity.
 I am proud of giving sight to the blind and a voice to the mute.
 And I love poetry, by the way.

-I have recently published a poem on our struggles to grasp reality when getting too close to it.
+In 2018 I published a poem on our struggles to grasp reality when getting too close to it.
 It's entitled "mikrologie des seins" ("micrology of being") and was selected in a poetry competition run by the University of Erlangen, Germany, for display at a Science & Arts Exhibition (16th September - 27th October 2017 in Erlangen, Germany) and for publication in the accompanying book.

 Thora Engel: “mikrologie des seins”, in: Science meets Fiction.
 Nano-Modellierungen: Poesie und Mikroskopie, ed. by Aura Heydenreich and Klaus Mecke, Erlangen 2018: homunculus verlag, 14-15.